How young Muslims are ensuring that Hindutva hate does not go unrecorded – despite police hostility

 Young Muslims know that hate mongering cannot be taken lightly.
 Physical violence needs to be pre-empted.
 That is what they were doing by reporting the Jantar Mantar demonstration to the police and to the public at large.

 They believe that the majority of Hindus would be revolted by this obscene demonstration of anti-Muslim hate.
 That is why Hindus need to be told what is being done in their name.
-Young Muslims said that they have a right to life under the Constitution – but this is meaningless if their dignity is violated.
+Young Muslims said that they have the right to life under the Constitution – but this was meaningless if their dignity was violated.
 They felt that they had a duty to the Republic of India to keep reminding the state and its people of their Constitutional responsibilities.

 It was the dogged pursuit of justice by young Muslims that ensured that the hate did not go unnoticed.
 But there are other aspects of this incident that we must not ignore.